5 from 1 vote

 Storage Instructions

-Keep these Easter Rice Krispies at room temperature, but make sure to cover them to keep them from going stale.
-If they are stored well-covered at room temperature, they should last about a week.
+Keep these Easter Rice Krispies at room temperature, but cover them to prevent them from going stale.
+If stored well-covered at room temperature, they should last about a week.

 Can I Freeze?

-It’s important to make sure that you thaw them completely at room temperature before eating or you will have really tough chocolate to bite into.
+It’s important to thaw them completely at room temperature before eating, or you will have really tough chocolate to bite into.

-Top view of a stack of leftover easter candy rice krispie treats.
+Top view of a stack of the recipe cut into pieces.

-How Do I Keep my Easter Rice Krispies from Getting Hard
+How Do I Keep Them from Getting Hard

 • There are a few things you can do to keep your sweet treats from becoming hard.